01 of 10

 The two sections of brick walkway are punctuated by landscaping stairs.
 The stairs facilitate the climb up the hill, breaking up what would otherwise be a long trek.Continue to 8 of 10 below.

 08 of 10

-From the informality of stepping stones, in this picture we move back to a walkway constructed with another formal material....
+From the informality of stepping stones, this picture moves back to a walkway constructed with another formal material.

 Granite walkways say, "classy!"
 This granite walkway is nicely adorned with spring plants on both sides.
 Colorful plantings help soften the look of granite walks, which otherwise might come across as rather austere.
 Planting tulips here was a stroke of genius.Continue to 9 of 10 below.

 In the flagstone walkway featured earlier, gray and reddish colors predominated.

 But in this picture, notice a path with light-colored flagstones.
 Note that the flagstone walkway ties in nicely with the boulder arrangement in the background.Continue to 10 of 10 below.

 So far, all you've seen are photos of masonry paths.
 But non-masonry paths are also an option.
 The one pictured here winds its way through the Thuja Garden of Northeast Harbor, Maine.

 By "non-masonry" paths, it refers to paths that have some "give" to them when you walk on them.
 Stone products can be used on such pathways, but the stone will have been pulverized.
 For example, non-masonry paths may be composed of fine gravel, decomposed granite, or stone dust.
 But other materials can be used, as well, including bark mulch, although the latter is obviously less durable than a product such as stone dust and will need to be replaced frequently.